 Kesha Williams, Senior Software Engineer, Chick-fil-A Corporate

 Machines, like children, only model what they've been taught.
 Machines start out bias free but can quickly learn and even amplify bad human behavior.
-Learn how to mitigate bias by first understanding how it is
+Learn how to mitigate bias by first understanding how it is introduced

-to learn how you can start to build systems that are bias free.
+you can start to build systems that are bias free.
 S. A. M. (Suspicious Activity Monitor), a predictive policing algorithm, is used as the case study during this talk.

 Attendees will learn: